For breakfast, I cooked bacon, eggs, and toast.

 We stopped at Dollar General for snacks, meat skins, and drinks.

-We rode through Jasper, South Pittsburg, White Side, Chattanooga, and Trenton, stopping at Richville Rest Area, where I took pictures of Pushing Forward Knoxville Union Army on the Move.
+We rode through Jasper, South Pittsburg, Whiteside, Chattanooga, and Trenton, stopping at Richville Rest Area, where I took pictures of Pushing Forward Knoxville Union Army on the Move.

-We traveled US 72 through Huntsville, crossing into Tennessee near South Pittsburg, taking I-24 through Chattanooga to I-75 N to Knoxville, I-40 Knoxville to Kodak, taking 66 to Sevierville, and 441 into Pigeon Forge.
+We traveled US 72 through Huntsville, crossing into Tennessee near South Pittsburg.
+We then took I-24 through Chattanooga to I-75 N, continuing to Knoxville.
+From Knoxville, we took I-40 to Kodak, then followed 66 to Sevierville and 441 into Pigeon Forge.

 We went to Huck Finn's for dinner, for we had skipped lunch.

-I ordered the Cajun Grilled Trout with creamed potato and fixings. (white beans, Coleslaw, onions, pickles, and hush puppies.
+I ordered the Cajun Grilled Trout with creamed potato and fixings. (white beans, Coleslaw, onions, pickles, and hushpuppies.

 Huck Finn's |

-We checked into The Inn at Christmas Place at 4:38 PM for two nights.
+We checked into The Inn at Christmas Place at 4:38 P.M. for two nights.

 We took our luggage to the room and returned up front in time to listen to the Christmas Bells Chime.

-We rode through Pigeon Forge to Gatlinburg, where we saw many Christmas Lights for Winter Fest.
+We rode through Pigeon Forge to Gatlinburg, where we saw many Christmas Lights for Winterfest.

 We saw Johnny Rockets, Bubba Gumps, Dicks Last Resort, Dude's Daiquiris, Texas Roadhouse, Calhoun's, Hollywood Star Cars, and Cooters'.

-We came back to Pigeon Forge, where we saw a building covered in green light.
+We returned to Pigeon Forge, where we saw a building illuminated in green light.

-We saw a sign that read Dollywood loves every moment turn here.
+We saw a sign that read Dollywood loves every moment.
+Turn here.

 We saw a storefront with alligators, sharks, and bear statues.

-We rode through the archway at the Old Mill, it was covered in Christmas Lights of red and white.
+We rode through the archway at the Old Mill, which was covered in Christmas Lights of red and white.

 Hubby took my picture in front of a picture of people skating at the Old Mill.